 The botnet evaded Google’s Play Protect checks and committed ad fraud by playing video ads in the background (using lots of data and battery power in the meantime).
 It’s no strange why the malware earned the name DrainerBot.
 It could use up to 10GB of data and was draining battery life quickly.

-All apps identified as containing DrainerBot have been removed from the Play Store, but it is possible this ad clicker bot is still out there…
+All apps identified as containing DrainerBot have been removed from the Play Store, but this ad clicker bot may still be out there…

 404Bot